-Crowdfunding is establishing itself as a new way to raise finance using either an investment or loan based peer-to-peer structure (P2P).
+Crowdfunding is a term used to describe new ways in which people and businesses can raise finance.
 Whilst the regulator is keen to support innovation in the market, they also remain concerned about potential customer detriment which brings some interesting compliance challenges for firms.
+P2P

 P2P and Investment Crowdfunding explained